Updated: May 7, 2020

 Taking the time to strengthen your core and upper body in addition to your lower body provide an extra source of power on the run.
 A strong core helps maintain healthy running posture, even as you start to fatigue.
 Strong arms provide extra power for those hard workouts and long runs, propelling your body at an even faster speed.

 Although many runners find themselves dreading weekly strength training workouts, squeezing in some regular strength exercises doesn’t have to feel like such a chore.

-Strength training can be completed right at home.
+Runners can strength train right at home.

-This simple strength training workout for runners can be completed right at home in your living room.
+This simple strength training for runners can be completed right at home in your living room.
 It’s packed with bodyweight exercises to make things as simple and convenient as possible.

 Many strength training plans involve heavy weights and fancy machines at the gym – but these types of workouts are not necessary to stay in running-shape.